Our Attendance Target

 Children are expected to be in the classroom no later that 9am.

-Any children arriving at school after 8:55am are required to enter school via the main office so that they can be marked as being at school and a record of their late arrival and any reason given can be made for monitoring purposes.
+Any children arriving at school after 8:55am are required to report at the main office so that they can be marked as being at school and a record of their late arrival and any reason given can be made for monitoring purposes.
+They will then be met at their designated entrance by a member of staff.
+Parents are expected to wait with their child until the child enters the school building.

 Working with Parents and Carers